Hydroquinone

-Follow exactly the administration instructions of the medicine contained in this leaflet or those indicated by your doctor or pharmacist
+Follow the administration instructions for the medication contained in this prospectus or as indicated by your doctor or pharmacist exactly.

-Licostrata contains hydroquinone as the active ingredient that acts by gradually reducing the production of excess melanin that causes dark skin spots.
+Licostrata contains hydroquinone as the active ingredient, which acts by gradually reducing the production of excess melanin that causes dark spots on the skin.

-This medication is indicated for adults and children over 12 years old for the reduction of the color of small dark spots that occasionally appear on the skin, such as freckles and age spots.
+This medication is indicated for adults and children over 12 years old to reduce the color of small dark spots that occasionally appear on the skin, such as freckles and age spots.

-This medication is for topical use, so you must apply it exclusively on the skin spots.
+This medication is for topical use, so it should be applied exclusively to the skin spots.
 Do not ingest it.

 Do not use Licostrata: